vinyldns/vinyldns/DEVELOPER_GUIDE.md

 Be sure to install the latest version of [docker](https://docs.docker.com/).
 You must have docker running in order to work with VinylDNS on your machine.
 Be sure to start it up if it is not running before moving further.

-### How to use the Docker Image
-#### Starting a vinyldns-api server instance
+#### Starting a vinyldns installation locally in docker
+Running `./bin/docker-up-vinyldns.sh` will spin up the production docker images of the vinyldns-api and vinyldns-portal.
+This will startup all the dependencies as well as the api and portal servers.
+It will then ping the api on `http://localhost:9000` and the portal on `http://localhost:9001` and notify you if either failed to start.
+The portal can be viewed in a browser at `http://localhost:9001`

+Alternatively, you can manually run docker-compose with this config `docker/docker-compose-build.yml`.
+From the root directory run `docker-compose -f ./docker/docker-compose-build.yml up -d`

+To stop the local setup, run `./bin/stop-all-docker-containers.sh` from the project root.

+> Warning: the `./bin/stop-all-docker-containers.sh` will stop and remove all local docker containers

+### Configuration for the vinyldns-api image
 VinylDNS depends on several dependencies including mysql, sqs, dynamodb and a DNS server.
 These can be passed in as environment variables, or you can override the config file with your own settings.

 #### Environment variables